jeneese/image-pad-filter/README.md

 # Applying Padding and Filter to an image

-This program first applies a user-selected padding to an image followed by a user-selected filter.
+This Python script first applies user-selected padding to an image followed by a user-selected filter.

 ## Installation